 Respondents to the consultation requested clarification of the proposed reporting requirements as well as highlighted potential difficulties in implementation with respect to issues such as confidential business information (with respect to specific polymer identity) and the potential for double counting quantities of microplastics at different levels of the supply chain.
 The revisions to the reporting requirement made by the Dossier Submitter are intended to address the concerns raised, whilst retaining the core purpose of the reporting requirement.

-As revised, the reporting requirement obliges any downstream user using a microplastics at an industrial site (i.e. under the derogation described in paragraph 4(a)) or any supplier placing a substance or mixture containing a microplastics on the market for the first time for an end use allowed on the basis of paragraphs 4(b), 4(d), 4(e), or 5 to report certain information to ECHA using a prescribed format.
+As revised, the reporting requirement obliges any (downstream) user using a microplastics at an industrial site (i.e. under the derogation described in paragraph 4(a)) or any supplier placing a substance or mixture containing a microplastics on the market for the first time for an end use allowed on the basis of paragraphs 4(b), 4(d), 4(e), or 5 to report certain information to ECHA using a prescribed format.
 Revisions to the proposal made during opinion-making now oblige uses of IVD kits 4(e) and food additives 4(d) to report information, in addition to the medicines 4(a) included in the original Annex XV proposal.
-To aid the interpretation of the reporting requirement the Dossier Submitter has separated and clarified the obligations for downstream users to report their own uses from the obligation of suppliers to report information about the end uses (predominantly of professionals and consumers) derogated from paragraph 1 by means of paragraph 5.
+To aid the interpretation of the reporting requirement the Dossier Submitter has separated and clarified the obligations for (downstream) users to report their own uses from the obligation of suppliers to report information about the end uses (predominantly of professionals and consumers) derogated from paragraph 1 by means of paragraph 5.

 The reporting requirement would therefore apply for industrial uses (e.g. use of pellets to produce articles), but also where a substance or mixture containing microplastics is processed at an industrial site (e.g. formulation) before being supplied further down in the supply chain either to a consumer or a professional end user.
 It is envisaged that only the industrial formulator placing the product on the market for the first time has to comply with the reporting requirement, not retailers (even if they undertake further formulation – e.g. mixing of custom paint colours on retailer premises).
 Products containing microplastics which are directly exported, thus not placed on market, are not subject to the reporting requirement.